How I redesigned navigation to keep learners on track.

 How I've helped QA users learn more confidently with an AI assistant.

-0 helpdesk tickets: smooth client transition
+0 increase in helpdesk tickets: smooth client transition

 How I gamified learning at Cloud Academy boosting user motivation and MoM cashflow.